d-matrix-ai/dmx-compressor/README.md

 1. Clone the repo.
 2. (*Recommended*) Start a new virtual environment with Python version 3.6 or higher.
-3. In the virtual environment set up the package as a developer and dependencies.
+3. In the virtual environment set up the package and dependencies for development.

     ```sh
     cd compression